sindresorhus/got/readme.md

 Type: `boolean`<br>
 Default: `true`

-Defines if compressed responses should be decompressed automatically.
+Decompress the response automatically.

-If this is disabled the body is returned as a compressed Buffer.
+If this is disabled, a compressed response is returned as a `Buffer`.
 This may be useful if you want to handle decompression yourself or stream the raw compressed data.

 ###### useElectronNet